This post may contain affiliate links. Please read our disclosure policy.

 - Olive oil: Used for cooking the chicken.
 Avocado or vegetable oil also work.

-- Peanuts: dd crunch and nuttiness.
+- Peanuts: Add crunch and nuttiness.
 If you have a peanut allergy, swap with cashews, almonds, or omit them.

 - Red Pepper Flakes: Adjust for heat preference.
 Leave out for a milder dish.

 - Bell Pepper: Adds color and a crisp, slightly sweet texture.
 I prefer red bell pepper, but any color works.
 For a different vegetable, try zucchini or snap peas.
-Use leftover bell pepper in Lo Mein or Crab Cakes.
+Use leftover bell pepper in single serving lo mein, small batch stuffed peppers, or crab cakes for one.

 - Green Onion: Both the white and green parts add flavor.
 If unavailable, substitute with chives or shallots.